andersgoransson/eatbookexamples/README.md

 Example code from the Efficient Android Threading book.

 #### Acknowledgements
-Rick Rule - For working through all code samples in the book and providing me with feedback.
+Rick Isaacs - For working through all code samples in the book and providing me with feedback.